Frtn0717/rsschool-cv/cv.md

 ### About Myself

 Hello!
 I am a frontend developer with practical experience in web and mobile development.
-I am constantly developing my technical skills.
+I am constantly improving my technical skills.
 I also don’t forget about improving my English language skills.
 And currently I am looking for my dream team.

 ---